konomu/konomu.github.io/_posts/2025-10-24-youtube-addiction.md

 7. The algorithm's tendency to fixate on videos with overly long run times (video essays).
 8. Youtube shorts and autoplay.

-I found youtube shorts so egregious that I have an extension to block them entirely on desktop, and jailbroke my tablet to get them off of the mobile app.
+I found youtube shorts so egregious that I have an extension to block them entirely on desktop and I jailbroke my tablet to get them off of the mobile app.
 But not all of these "features" that I listed can be avoided so easily.
 Most are baked into the system and can only be avoided by not using youtube at all.

 # Solutions?